swiftlang/swift-evolution/proposals/NNNN-task-executor-preference.md

 As with many new capabilities in libraries and languages, one may be tempted to use task executors to solve various problems.

-We advice to take care when doing so with task executors, because while they do minimize the "hopping off" from executors and the associated context switching, this is also a behavior that may be entirely _undesirable_ in some situations.
+We advise care when doing so with task executors, because while they do minimize the "hopping off" from executors and the associated context switching, this is also a behavior that may be entirely _undesirable_ in some situations.
 For example, over-hanging on the MainActor's executor is one of the main reasons earlier Swift versions moved to make `nonisolated` asynchronous functions always hop off their calling execution context; and this proposal brings back this behavior for specific executors.